SnowflurrySDK/Snowflurry.jl/docs/src/development.md

   [2913bbd2] StatsBase v0.33.21
   [de0858da] Printf
 ```
+The versions might be slightly different, but what is important is that the `Status` line
+refers to the `docs/Project.toml` and that `Snowflurry` refers to `<pwd()>/Snowflurry.jl`.

-You can then run the following to build the documentation website.
+You can then run the following to build the documentation website:

 ```julia
 include("./docs/make.jl")